Carbotubulus

-Carbotubulus is a genus of extinct worm belonging to the group Lobopodia and known from the Carboniferous Carbondale Formation of the Mazon Creek area in Illinois, US.
+Carbotubulus is a genus of lobopodian known from the Carboniferous Carbondale Formation of the Mazon Creek area in Illinois, US.
 A monotypic genus, it contains one species Carbotubulus waloszeki.
-It was discovered and described by Joachim T. Haug, Georg Mayer, Carolin Haug, and Derek E.G. Briggs in 2012.
+The animal was discovered and described by Joachim T. Haug, Georg Mayer, Carolin Haug, and Derek E.G. Briggs in 2012.
 With an age of about 300 million years, it is the first long-legged lobopodian discovered after the period of Cambrian explosion.

 Discovery and naming

-Carbotubulus, represented by a single fossil, was discovered by Joachim T. Haug (University of Greifswald, Germany), Georg Mayer (Leipzig University), Carolin Haug (Yale University, US), and Derek E.G. Briggs (Yale University) from the Carbondale Formation (Francis Creek Shale Member) of the Mazon Creek area in Illinois, US.
-It was recovered from the location named Pit 11 along with a fossil of an extinct velvet worm Helenodora inopinata (also mentioned as Ilyodes inopinata).
-The original fossil is kept at the Royal Ontario Museum in Toronto.
+Carbotubulus is known from a single specimen, the holotype ROM 47514.
+This was found in the Francis Creek Shale of Illinois's Carbondale Formation.
+More specifically, Carbotubulus was recovered from Pit 11 of the Mazon Creek fossil beds.
+The holotype is currently kept in the Invertebrate Paleontology Collection at the Royal Ontario Museum of Toronto, Canada.

-The name is derived from Latin words, carbo, referring to the geological age Carboniferous; and tubulus, meaning "small pipe", a description for the pipe-like legs.
-The specific name is after the German zoologist Dieter Waloszek, one of the leaders in the study of arthropod evolution.
+The animal's genus name is derived from two words.
+The first, "carbo", refers to it living in Carboniferous.
+The second, "tubulus", is Latin for "small pipe" and is a reference to its pipe-like legs.
+The species name "waloszeki" honors Dieter Waloszek for his work on arthropod evolution.